 Each school has a Diverse Learning coordinating teacher.
 These teachers are assigned to support students who may have different needs.
 Through a referral process, students with diverse learning needs are identified and support is put in place to assist them.
-Parents/legal guardians who would like support for their child’s diverse learning needs are encouraged to contact their school principal.
+Parents/guardians who would like support for their child’s diverse learning needs are encouraged to contact their school principal.

 Human Sexuality Curriculum

 The information on the teaching of human sexuality in grades 4-6 and grades 7-9 is available in the following handbooks.
 They are provided to assist you in talking with your child about sexuality issues and with information regarding the human sexuality curriculum.

 My Child’s Learning: A Parent Resource

 This resource is available to help parents/legal guardians better understand what their children are learning at school, how they might be assessed and what resources are available to help them learn.
 Developed in consultation with the Alberta School Councils’ Association, the Fédération des parents francophones de l’Alberta and with parents across the province, this resource provides information in plain language for every subject and grade level.

 Parents/legal guardians looking for a short summary of their children’s grade can access the “At a Glance” documents featured on the home page of the resource.
 The “Customize Your Printout” option allows parents to select the information they wish to print and places the information in a printable document.
 This feature is especially helpful for parents of high school students because it allows parents/legal guardians to customize a document according to their teen’s timetable and to use when talking to teachers about what their child is learning at school.